CHSeto/starter-hugo-academic/content/home/accomplishments.md

 # Order that this section appears on the page.
 weight: 50

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
+'Accomplish&shy;ments'
-title: 'Accomplish&shy;ments'
+title: Awards and Grants
 subtitle:

 # Date format